3 International Tech Stocks to Buy Right Now

 SAP is ranked #6 in the Software – Application industry.
 For more top-ranked stocks in this industry, click here.

-On the date of publication, David Cohne did not have (either directly or indirectly) any positions in the securities mentioned in this article.
-The opinions expressed in this article are those of the writer, subject to the InvestorPlace.com Publishing Guidelines.

 David Cohne has 20 years of experience as an investment analyst and writer.
-Prior to StockNews, David spent eleven years as a Consultant providing outsourced investment research and content to financial services companies, hedge funds, and online publications.
+He is the Chief Value Strategist for StockNews.com and the editor of POWR Value newsletter.
+Prior to StockNews, David spent eleven years as a consultant providing outsourced investment research and content to financial services companies, hedge funds, and online publications.
 David enjoys researching and writing about stocks and the markets.
 He takes a fundamental quantitative approach in evaluating stocks for readers.

-The post 3 International Tech Stocks to Buy Right Now appeared first on InvestorPlace.
+The post 3 International Tech Stocks to Buy Right Now appeared first on StockNews.com